ananas-des/WhatABird_bot/README.md

 $ cd WhatABird_bot/
 ```

 Further, you have to options for running Telegram bot: run it in `conda` **virtual environment**, or starting it in **Docker container**.
-For instructions about building image and starting container, proceed to [Start a Telegram bot in container](/WhatABird_bot/README/Start-a-Telegram-bot-in-container) section
+For instructions about building image and starting container, proceed to [Start a bot in container](#start-a-bot-in-container) section

 - create and activate virtual environment with Python v3.9.13 using `conda`